How to Spend 3 Days in Florence - A Guide for First-Time Visitors

 Affiliate disclosure: some of the links in this article are affiliate links.
 If you book using one of them, we’ll earn a small commission.
 All of our info is free to read and free of ads, so we appreciate it!

-Considering it’s one of the World’s most famous cities, you might be surprised that I recommend “only” 3 days in Florence.
-But although it’s Tuscany’s capital, the birthplace of the Renaissance, and genuinely has an absurd wealth of artistic masterpieces and glorious architecture everywhere you look, it’s still relatively small (only about 300,000 residents), is extremely compact, and has all its main sights within easy walking distance of one another.
+Considering Florence is one of the World’s most famous cities, you might be surprised that I recommend “only” 3 days here.
+But although it’s Tuscany’s capital, the birthplace of the Renaissance, and genuinely packed with an absurd wealth of artistic masterpieces and glorious architecture, the city is still relatively small (only about 300,000 residents) and extremely compact.

 This means that for casual visitors who have a passing interest in art, architecture, and the city’s history, but who don’t want to spend 8 hours a day visiting museums and churches, Florence really can be comfortably explored in 3 days.